Adeilmo226/Adeilmo226.github.io/essays/Bridging_the_Gap.md

 date: 2024-09-06
 published: true
 labels:
-  - Physical wellbeing
+  - Health Tech
-  - Fitness
+  - Fitness Technology
+  - Career Goals
+  - Software Development
+  - Innovation
 ---

+## Introduction

-As a computer science major with a deep passion for fitness and athletics, I’ve always felt torn between two worlds that don’t seem to overlap very often.
-Traditionally, careers in computer science or software engineering are associated with sedentary office environments, long hours spent sitting behind a screen, and a lifestyle that doesn’t naturally promote physical activity.
-On the other hand, fitness enthusiasts are often seen as physically active and constantly moving, thriving in hands-on, outdoor, or gym-centered roles.
-My dream is to combine these two seemingly opposite fields and carve out a career where I can both stay fit and active while leveraging my skills in computer science.
+As a computer science major with a passion for fitness and athletics, I’ve always felt torn between two worlds that seem completely different.
+People usually think of software engineers as sitting behind a desk for hours, staring at a screen in an office.
+On the flip side, fitness enthusiasts are seen as active, always moving, and working in gyms or outdoor environments.
+These two lifestyles seem like opposites, but my goal is to combine them into one career.
+I want to have a job where I can stay active and fit while still using my skills in computer science to create something meaningful.

-This goal might sound niche, but I see it as an exciting opportunity to innovate.
-There are countless ways that technology can be integrated into the fitness industry, from developing fitness-tracking apps and wearable technology, to designing software for gyms or creating virtual personal training systems.
-My aim is to combine the problem-solving mindset of a software engineer with the practical, hands-on experience of an athlete to create technology that promotes healthy living, enhances physical performance, and helps people maintain an active lifestyle, even in tech-focused careers.
+At first, this goal seemed unrealistic.
+But when I started looking into the health tech industry, I realized that there are so many ways to merge these two fields.
+From building fitness-tracking apps to creating wearable devices, there are tons of opportunities to combine technology with health and fitness.
+My goal is to bring the problem-solving skills of a software engineer and the practical experience of an athlete together.
+I want to create technology that promotes healthier living, helps people improve their physical performance, and encourages active lifestyles—especially for those working in tech careers.

-I believe that the intersection of these fields is full of untapped potential, and by merging my two passions, I can challenge the stereotype that being a computer scientist means being glued to a desk all day.
-My ultimate goal is to develop tools, platforms, or systems that encourage others in the tech world to prioritize their health and fitness, creating a career that’s both mentally stimulating and physically engaging.
+---

+## How I Plan to Reach This Goal

+To make this dream a reality, I plan to build skills in both software development and fitness technology.
+On the software side, I’m learning programming languages like Python, JavaScript, and TypeScript, as well as frameworks like React.
+I also want to explore tools for collecting and analyzing data because wearables and fitness apps rely heavily on data analytics.
+This includes learning how to work with APIs and databases since most fitness apps pull in data from other platforms and store user information.

+On the fitness side, I plan to continue staying active and learning about human performance and exercise science.
+If I want to create software that helps people stay healthy, I need to understand how fitness works on a deeper level.
+For example, if I’m building an app to improve athletic performance, I need to know what kinds of metrics (like heart rate or oxygen levels) are important for tracking progress.

+Another key step for me is to work on personal projects that combine fitness and technology.
+This will give me the chance to experiment with my ideas and build a portfolio that I can show to future employers.
+For example, I’m thinking of creating a simple fitness-tracking app as a side project.
+It could be a basic app where users log their daily workouts, track progress, and receive reminders to stay active.
+This kind of project would not only give me experience with app development but also show potential employers that I’m serious about this career path.

+---

+## The Bigger Picture

+When I think about the bigger picture, I see my goal as more than just a personal dream.
+It’s also a chance to impact the tech industry in a positive way.
+So many people working in tech have sedentary jobs, where they sit for hours without much movement.
+This lifestyle can lead to serious health problems like back pain, weight gain, and mental fatigue.

+By creating apps, wearables, or interactive platforms, I want to help people in tech prioritize their health.
+It could be something as simple as a "move alert" that reminds users to stand up, stretch, or do a quick bodyweight workout.
+Or it could be something bigger, like a personalized training program that adjusts your workouts based on your schedule.
+Whatever form it takes, I want to create something that helps people stay active, healthy, and productive—even if they’re working long hours in front of a computer.

+---

+## Conclusion

+By developing technology that promotes healthy living, I hope to encourage others in tech to prioritize their health.
+For me, this career path is exciting because it combines two of my biggest passions: problem-solving through software development and staying physically active.
+I’m excited to continue building my skills and working toward this goal in the future.